 To learn more about how ShipBob can help you optimise improve your ecommerce supply chain, click the button below to request pricing and more information about how ShipBob works.

 In addition to ShipBob’s order management system, ShipBob also has a best-in-class warehouse management system (WMS) for brands that have their own warehouse and need help managing inventory in real time, reducing picking, packing, and shipping errors, and scaling with ease.

 With Merchant Plus, brands can even leverage ShipBob’s fulfilment services in any of ShipBob’s fulfilment centres across the US, Canada, Europe, and Australia to improve cross-border shipping, reduce costs, and speed up deliveries.

 Here are the top questions people have about order management systems.

 What does an order management system do?

 An order management system allows you to streamlines real-time inventory management, order processing, and historical order data in one place.
-This provides more visivility into the order management process, ensures there is enough inventory to fulfill orders, and records all order details and customer information in one place.
+This provides more visivility into the order management process, ensures there is enough inventory to fulfil orders, and records all order details and customer information in one place.

 What is the order management process?

 The order management process starts once an order is placed.
 Customer information including delivery address is verified before processing the order.
-Once the order is processed, it is then received by the business or fulfillment partner (like a 3PL) to be picked, packed, and shipped.
+Once the order is processed, it is then received by the business or fulfilment partner (like a 3PL) to be picked, packed, and shipped.
 Order tracking information is then generated and sent to the customer so they can track the delivery window and movement.

 What makes ShipBob the best option for OMS?